-In the spirit of upholding responsible use of the mountain I have to mention that audio systems should never be used if they impede your ability to safely snowboard.
+In the spirit of upholding responsible use of the mountain I have to mention that audio systems should never be used if they impede your ability to snowboard safely.

 In situations where the hills are crowded and hearing is a critical component of staying safe with skiers and snowboarders around you, just skip the music altogether.

 Choosing the right gear for snowboarding can be challenging.
 And it doesn’t help that picking out your gear can seem like a chore!
 If you want the best helmets and great technology to keep you safe, look to the Anon, Smith, and Giro helmets with MIPS systems.